Tonkatsu (Japanese Fried Breaded Pork Cutlets): 3 Methods

 4. Dredge each pork chop in flour, shaking off any excess.
 Dip the floured pork chop into the beaten eggs, allowing any excess to drip off.

 5. Press the pork chop into the panko breadcrumbs, ensuring an even coat on all sides.
 Press gently to make sure the breadcrumbs adhere.
-Repeat steps 4 & 5 for each pork loin chop.
+Repeat steps 4 and 5 for each pork loin chop.

-7. If deep-frying: Heat about 1 inch of vegetable oil in a large skillet.
+7. Deep-frying Method: Heat about 1 inch of vegetable oil in a large skillet.
 Allow the oil to reach around 350°F (175°C).
 Place the breaded pork chops into the hot oil.
 Fry for about 3-4 minutes on each side, or until golden brown and cooked through.
 I usually limit to cooking two at a time to avoid the tonkatsu from touching each other.
 Use tongs to remove the pork chops and place them on a paper towel-lined plate to drain any excess oil.

 8. Slice the tonkatsu into 1 inch strips and enjoy with katsu sauce.